210119-ROC/demos/week2/README.md

 18. What are the types of joins?
 Explain the differences.

-19. Explain the difference between UNION, UNION ALL, and INTERSECT

-20. What is a cascade delete?
+19. What is a cascade delete?

-21. What is the purpose of a view?
-What about an index?

-22. What’s the difference between a clustered and non-clustered index?

-23. What is a trigger?
-Give the syntax for creating a trigger.

-24. How would you setup a primary key that automatically increments with every INSERT statement?
+20. How would you setup a primary key that automatically increments with every INSERT statement?

-25. What is the difference between scalar and aggregate functions?
+21. What is the difference between scalar and aggregate functions?
 Give examples of each

+# JDBC Questions
+1. What is JDBC?

+2. What are the core interfaces / classes in JDBC?

+3. What is a stored procedure and how would you call it in Java?

-26. What’s the difference between implicit and explicit cursors?
+4. What is the difference between Statement and PreparedStatement?

+5. Steps to executing an SQL query using JDBC?

+6. How to execute stored procedures using JDBC?

+7. Which interface is responsible for transaction management? `Connection` Interface.
+See this resource here about [JDBC and Transaction management](https://www.javatpoint.com/transaction-management-in-jdbc#:~:text=In%20JDBC%2C%20Connection%20interface%20provides%20methods%20to%20manage%20transaction)